corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/serialization-default-evolution.md

 In practice, what this means is removing nullable properties is possible.
-However, removing non-nullable properties isn’t because a node receiving a message containing a serialized form of an object with fewer properties than it requires for construction has no capacity to guess at what values should or could be used as sensible defaults.
-When those properties are nullable it simply sets them to null.
+However, removing non-nullable properties isn’t because a node receiving a message containing a serialized form of an object with fewer properties than it requires for construction has no capacity to guess which values should or could be used as sensible defaults.
+When those properties are nullable, it simply sets them to null.